Leadership Thought #438 – Good People WILL Leave Your Organization

 • A growing sense that they are no longer a fit with the changing cultural dynamics and an unwillingness to adapt to make this work;

 When good people leave for these reasons, try to accept it as the natural course of employing human beings.
 Do your best not to burn any bridges and make them feel good about the time you spent together.
 Some may even cycle back later or refer others to your organization.
 In terms of non-performers or individuals who are stuck in their ways and/or resistant to change, make the choices for them!
 Most of my clients wait far too long to fire someone who deserves it.
 Not everyone deserves the best of what you have to offer.
-All employees aren’t created equal, and you will hold on to your top performers much longer if you get rid of the problem employees sooner.
+Not all employees are created equal, and you will retain your top performers for much longer if you address the problem employees sooner.